lzl7/engineering-notes/engineering/git-collaboration-revolution.md

 ## Further thinking
 Given that we have the fork feature for the repository which enables great flexibility for the project development.
 There are basically two ways to do the project management: fork-based repositories and component-based repositories.
 Those are totally two different philosophies, each has its own advantages and application scenarios.
 We might have the quesion: ***when should we use which approach?***

-> TODO: in the future, I will find the time to discuss the trade-off between them and some suggestions in the real project development.
+There are some suggestions in the real project development using Git, check [Project Management - Forking vs Multiple Repos in Git](git-forking-vs-multiple-repos.md).

 **References**:
 * [git clone vs fork](http://bryanpendleton.blogspot.com/2014/07/git-clone-vs-fork.html)